 Three-prong thesis statement: A thesis statement that offers three supporting points and is usually only one sentence long; for example, “I love rabbits because they are fast, soft and beautiful.”
 This is a simple way to go, if your ideas allow for it.

 Five-paragraph essay: A simple essay format that includes one introduction paragraph, three body paragraphs and one concluding paragraph.
 The three body paragraphs present three supporting points for the thesis (which is usually a three-prong thesis).

 Hook: A lead-in placed at the beginning of a piece of writing that offers relevant, interesting information and grabs the reader’s attention.
 Often, it is a statistic or a paraphrased idea presented by an expert on the paper’s topic.

 The goal of writing is to be understood, and preferably, to be understood easily.
 This happens when language is clear, concise, well-organized and direct.
 The following rules for good writing can and should be selectively broken in creative writing, but in most nonfiction writing and in most practical writing (letters, emails, instructions, etc.), they stand.

 Be organized.
 Write an outline first, and use it.

 Practice.
 Revise and rewrite.
 Wait a year, then revise again.
-To become a faster, clearer, more organized writer, practice outlining nonfiction texts (summarizing the main idea and supporting points in a few pages).
-Also, master the art of writing short, true, straightforward stories worthy of a top-notch news reporter.
+To become a faster, clearer, more organized writer, practice outlining nonfiction texts.
+Also, master the art of writing short, factual, straightforward stories worthy of a top-notch news reporter.
 Then move on to the more creative stuff.

 - Why is what you’re telling me important?
 Why should anyone care about your opinion on this?
 Are there relevant statistics, or is there a reason someone might disagree with you?
 (Introductory sentences or paragraphs, including introductions to new sections.)